 What to Bring

 6-8 masks.
 Double cloth are best for the following reasons: comfort, breathability, sustainibility and washibility.
-We may or may not need masks depending on the context of our situation at camp.
+We may or may not need masks depending on the situation in 2023

 Small drawstring backpack (clearly labeled) to store spare mask, water bottle, sunscreen etc. This is essential this summer.